Skip to content

 Args:

-model: An LLMModel instance (e.g., GeminiModel, GeminiCachedModel).
+model: An LLMModel instance (e.g., GeminiModel, OpenAIModel).

 response_parser: Function to parse LLMResponse into TOutput.
+Defaults to

 """